MahitaCharagondla/Poem_Generator/README (2).md

  ![image](https://github.com/user-attachments/assets/3f1b5708-39cd-459b-836e-8dc8925f3033)

 ### 5. **Text-to-Audio (WAV Format)**
-   Converts the generated poem into speech and saves it as a `.wav` audio file using Microsoft Speecht5-TTS **Input:**
+   Converts the generated poem into speech and saves it as a `.wav` audio file using Microsoft Speecht5-TTS.

+   **Input:**
    Output of the poem generator.

    **Output:**
+   .WAV file automatically downloads into your local desktop.

 ---